culanomeara/lets-talk-about-lego/README.md

 - __Navigation Bar__

   - Featured at top of the page, the full responsive navigation bar includes links to the Home page, Childhood section, Teen section, Adulthood sections and to Contact page to allow for easy navigation.
-  - This section will allow the user to easily navigate from section to section, page to apge across all devices without having to revert back to the previous page via the ‘back’ button.
+  - This section will allow the user to easily navigate from section to section, page to page across all devices without having to revert back to the previous page via the ‘back’ button.

 ![Nav Bar](assets/images/navmenu.png)

 - __The Hamburger__

-- When screens get below 600px,the nav bar will collapse into a hamburger menu(expcet for HOME link).
+- When screens get below 600px, the nav bar will collapse into a hamburger menu(except for HOME link).
 If clicked, the hamburger will give the user the nav menu vertically to avoid display issues and be more user-friendly.

 ![Hamburger Menu](assets/images/hamburgermenu.png)